 Senior Home Delivery Service

-SVdP delivers groceries to home bound senior citizens once a month.
-Service area is limited to 277 Water Street and Meeting Place.
+SVdP delivers to housebound senior citizens once a month who live at 277 Water Street and Meeting Place.

 Getting Ahead While Getting Out Program

 In collaboration with Rockingham County House of Corrections, SVdP volunteers assist inmates with aftercare as they plan for discharge.